-UNIVERSITY OF MICHIGAN DESIGN DELIVERABLES JUNE 2010
+UNIVERSITY OF MICHIGAN DESIGN DELIVERABLES SEPTEMBER 2011

 As part of the deliverables for formal UM review at each of the major phases of design listed below, the Design Professional shall submit this "Design Deliverables" document to the University's Design Coordinator.
 On the "Design Deliverables" document, the Design Professional shall indicate the status of each required item (a check mark is interpreted to mean that an item has been included in the deliverables).
-On the "Design Deliverables" document, the Design Professional shall address any item that is NOT included in the review package.
+On or attached to the "Design Deliverables" document, the Design Professional shall address any item that is NOT included in the review package.